 A student-designed independent study for senior honors students, under the direction of a faculty mentor and in consultation with the Honors Director.
 The project may be in a student's major, minor or in another area of interest.
 A creative presentation of findings to the University community is expected at the conclusion of the project.
+Open to honors students only.
 Prerequisite: CHP-2960.